bbglab/openvariant/docs/examples/plugin_examples.rst

 ########################

 On this second plugin, we will get the length between two different numbers that are annotated as fields.
 For each row of the *input* file, `run` function will be executed.
-It will get the `START` field and `END` field and then it will get the length between these two values (the difference).
+It will get on the `START` field and `END` field and then it will get the length between these two values (the difference).

-On the  *annotation* file we find the following fields described as:
+In the  *annotation* file we find the following fields described as:

 .. code-block:: yaml